 From there, the most effective way to meet growing demand was to increase the frequency of trips.
-Having previously only done one voyage per day, leaving Wellington at 10am and Picton at 2.20pm, the service kept upping the frequency, until in 2003, it was doing three crossings a day.
+Having previously only made one voyage per day, leaving Wellington at 10 am and Picton at 2.20pm, the service kept upping the frequency, until, in 2003, it was doing three crossings a day.

 Crossing the Cook Strait on the Vomit Comet